provable-things/proof-verification-tool/README.md

 ## :computer: Use from the Command Line

-Please remember that the target is _ECMA 2015_, but if you want to use `yarn` _you should have at least node 4.2.6_.
+Please, remember that the target is _ECMA 2015_, but if you want to use `yarn` you should have at least `node 4.2.6`.

 ### :page_with_curl: _Instructions_